aspose-psd/Aspose.PSD-API-References/english/net/aspose.psd.fileformats.psd.layers.layereffects/blendingoptions/_index.md

 {{< psd/tize >}}
 ## BlendingOptions class

 BlendingOptions.
-It's a wrapper for Lfx2Resource which provides api for layer effects
+It's a wrapper for BaseFxResource which provides api for layer effects

 ```csharp
 public class BlendingOptions